AAA1459/SkinModHelper/docs/guide/README.md

-Special Jump of config files
+Special Jump of Player skin
 -----------------------------------
-You select a skin in SkinModHelper.
-If there are some special names close to that skin in the config file, and you meet some conditions.
+If there are some special names close to that player skin in the config file, and you meet some conditions.
 Then SkinModHelper will try to do a special jump.

+The purpose of Those Special Jump are, for let player(maddy) looks different in the same entity. such as "payphone" ID of Sprites.xml.

 We will introduce those special jumps and their jump conditions:
 * "[SkinName] + _NB"